 Several organisations are responsible for organic certification and inspection:

-- Department of Agriculture (DOA) – Organic Thailand
+- Department of Agriculture (DOA) – Government certification body for Local Standard.

-Each body follows its own audit procedures but adheres to internationally recognised organic principles.
+Each body follows its own audit procedures but adheres to locally or internationally recognised organic principles.

 How to Identify Certified Organic Products